 - provide a superior user experience, usability and ease of use for a very large number of users, with functionalities available 24/7.

 The ESOC Procurement tender invites market players from industry and the research community to develop a set of innovative, modular, customisable and composable services for a wide variety of users from the research communities and beyond.

 The Prior Information Notice (PIN) was published on TED (Tenders Electronic Daily).

 The preliminary open market consultation was conducted through two consecutive webinars on Tuesday, 31 May 2022 and on Thursday, 9 June 2022.
-Here, you can find access to the webinar recordings and the summary of the input collected.
+You can find access to the webinar recordings and the summary of the input collected on this page.

 The Commission intends to unlock the reuse potential of different types of data and facilitate its free flow across borders to achieve a European digital single market, for the benefit of the economy and society.

 EOSC is a fundamental enabler of open science and of the digital transformation of science.
 It offers the possibility to access and reuse all publicly funded research data in Europe, across scientific disciplines and countries.
 By federating existing research data infrastructures, EOSC leverages national investments and adds value in terms of scale, interdisciplinarity and faster innovation.